5 reasons to study midwifery at Surrey

 4. Learn from practitioners

 We have a clinical-led focus to our teaching, ensuring everything you learn is up-to-date and relevant to an NHS care setting.
-You’ll be taught by a multidisciplinary team of guest lecturers, made up of local doctors, nurses, midwives and other healthcare workers.
+You’ll be taught by a multidisciplinary team of lecturers who have a range of clinical expertise.
+Your lecturers may include:

 5. Enhance your employability